brunocgc/Baileys/README.md

 **Note:** the code to support the legacy version of WA Web (pre multi-device) has been removed in v5.
 Only the standard multi-device connection is now supported.
 This is done as WA seems to have completely dropped support for the legacy version.

-## Connecting native mobile api

-Baileys also supports the native mobile API, which allows users to authenticate as a standalone WhatsApp client using their phone number.

-Run the [example](Example/example.ts) file with ``--mobile`` cli flag to use the native mobile API.

 ## Configuring the Connection

 You can configure the connection by passing a `SocketConfig` object.